MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 a set of `alpn-id`s, and then adds the default set unless the "no-default-alpn" SvcParamKey is present.
-The presence of an ALPN protocol in the SVCB ALPN set indicates that this service endpoint, described by SvcDomainName and the other parameters (e.g. "port") offers service with the protocol suite associated with this ALPN protocol.
+The presence of an ALPN protocol in the SVCB ALPN set indicates that this service endpoint, described by TargetName and the other parameters (e.g. "port") offers service with the protocol suite associated with this ALPN protocol.

 ALPN protocol names that do not uniquely identify a protocol suite (e.g. an